sylvaticus/juliatutorial/language-core/data-types.md

 To convert strings \(representing numbers\) to integers or floats use `myInt = parse(Int,"2017")`.

-The opposite, to convert integers or floats to strings, use `myString = string(123)`.
+For the opposite (to convert integers or floats to strings), use `myString = string(123)`.

 You can "broadcast" a function to work over an Array \(instead of a scalar\) using the dot \(`.`\) operator.
 For example, to broadcast `parse` to work over an array use:`myNewList = parse.(Float64,["1.1","1.2"])` \(see also Broadcast in the "Functions" Section\)

-Variable names have to start with a letter, as if they start by a number there is ambiguity if the initial number is a multiplier or not, e.g. in the expression `6ax` the variable `ax` is multiplied by 6, and it is equal to `6 * ax` \(and note that `6 ax` would result in a compile error\).
+Variable names have to start with a letter, as if they start with a number there is ambiguity if the initial number is a multiplier or not, e.g. in the expression `6ax` the variable `ax` is multiplied by 6, and it is equal to `6 * ax` \(and note that `6 ax` would result in a compile error\).
 Conversely, `ax6` would be a variable named `ax6` and not `ax * 6`.

 You can import data from a file to a matrix using `readdlm()` \(in standard library package  `DelimitedFiles`\).
-You can skip rows and/or columns using slice operator and then converting to the desidered type, e.g.
+You can skip rows and/or columns using the slice operator and then convert to the desidered type, e.g.

 `myData = convert(Array{Float64,2},readdlm(myinputfile,'\t')[2:end,4:end]); # skip the first 1 row and the first 3 columns`